 - Start your morning off early at Ingall’s Park to catch the sunrise across the Tennesse River.

-- Stop at the Decatur-Morgan County Convention and Visitors Bureau to pick up walking guides.
+- Stop by Decatur Morgan County Tourism to pick up walking guides.

 - Have breakfast in Historic Albany at Whisk’d Cafe and then take the walking tour of the area.
 Good photo opportunities include the Old Cemetery, which dates back to around 1818, the Old State Bank and Decatur’s First Courthouse.